 – Romans 6:23

 Don’t grieve the Holy Spirit by ignoring His wise counsel or reducing his guidance to that of a goody two shoes angel on your shoulder who only exists to ruin your fun.

 He is with you for a reason, He was sent by God, and His guidance is life changing and lifesaving, listen to Him.

-What the Holy Spirit has been warning me about lately is the internet.
-Not that the internet is inherently bad in the eyes of God but because much of what I tend to do on it annoys, angeres, frustrates, distracts, and tempts me.
+What the Holy Spirit has been warning me about lately is technology.
+Not that technology is inherently bad in the eyes of God but because so much of what I tend to do with it annoys, angers, frustrates, distracts, and convicts me.